Inference & Model Serving

 - What hardware is used for LLM inference and what determines model serving cost?
 (Answer: Primary hardware: NVIDIA H100 (80GB, $30K), H200 (141GB, $40K), A100 (80GB, $10K).
 AMD MI300X: competitive, gaining traction.
 Google TPUv5: used for internal Google serving.
 Cost drivers: (1) GPU VRAM (must hold model weights + KV cache).
 (2) GPU compute (tokens/sec per GPU).
 (3) Memory bandwidth (memory-bandwidth-bound decoding phase).
 Pricing: H100 SXM: $2–3/GPU-hour on cloud.
 Serving a 70B model: ~4 H100s needed, ~$8-12/hour, ~100 tokens/second → $0.023–0.033/1K output tokens (similar to commercial API pricing).)

 - What is PagedAttention (used in vLLM) and how does it reduce memory waste in LLM serving?
 (Answer: Standard KV cache: pre-allocated contiguously for max_sequence_length.
 For 2048-token max: 2048 positions reserved even if request only generates 100 tokens → 95% waste.
 PagedAttention (Kwon et al. 2023): divides KV cache into fixed-size pages (blocks), allocating pages on demand like virtual memory.
 Non-contiguous pages are accessed via a block table.
-Result: near-zero internal fragmentation, memory utilisation from 20–30% to 90%+, supports 2–4× more concurrent requests on same hardware.
+Result: near-zero internal fragmentation, memory utilization from 20–30% to 90%+, supports 2–4× more concurrent requests on same hardware.
 PagedAttention is the core innovation of vLLM.)